PasiAhopelto/glorified-metering/README.md

 # TODO Next

+- simulate temperature collection in other envs than Raspbian
 - mariadb runtime configuration
-- simple ui
+- simple ui with htmx
 - database aggregation
-- better ui
+- improve ui
 - ui with history
+- backend with node.js
+- ui with react, vue or similar